 - Completely safe and non-toxic

 - Works on all kinds of residue on the soleplate

-- Can be used regularly in very small quantity
+- Can be used regularly in minimal quantity

-- There is a slight chemical smelling odor left on the soleplate after using the solution.
-However, after cleaning the soleplate with a damp cloth and using the iron once, the chemical smell vanishes and your iron is as good as new.
+- There is a slight chemical smelling odor left on the soleplate after applying the solution.
+However, after cleaning the soleplate with a damp cloth and using it once, the chemical smell vanishes and your iron will be as good as new.

 An easy to use solution for cleaning your iron at home.
 Click here to check the current price on Amazon.

 Faultless Hot Iron Cleaner

-Living up to its name, Faultless Iron Cleaner allows you to clean off any kind of burnt stain, residue, dirt, glue or starch off your iron immediately, with effective results!
+Living up to its name, Faultless Iron Cleaner allows you to clean off any burnt stain, residue, dirt, glue or starch off your iron immediately, with compelling results!

 - Can be used immediately after an accident while ironing (you do not have to wait for the iron to cool down, Faultless can be used even on a hot soleplate)

 - Completely non-toxic solution